Hot water dispensers: how to buy the best

 In this guide, we explain the pros and cons of hot water dispensers compared to kettles, and how much you should expect to spend if you're looking to buy one.

 You can also see our reviews of popular hot water dispensers in the table below.
 Not a Which? member?
-Sign up today for a £1 trial to access all of our expert reviews.
+Sign up today and join Which? to access all of our expert reviews.

 Hot water dispensers - how much to spend